LibertyDSNP/spec/pages/Graph/Overview.md

 #### Follow

-A Follow actions refers to the act of publicly following a user (referenced as a (DSNP Id )[/Identity/Overview]) which results in adding this DSNP Id to a given social graph.
+A Follow actions refers to the act of publicly following a user (referenced as a (DSNP Id )[/Identity/Overview]) which results in adding this DSNP Id to a user's social graph.

 #### Unfollow

-Unfollow action refers to the act of publicly unfollowing a user (referenced as a (DSNP Identity)[/Identity/Overview]) which results in the removal of this DSNP Id from a given social graph
+Unfollow action refers to the act of publicly unfollowing a user (referenced as a (DSNP Identity)[/Identity/Overview]) which results in the removal of this DSNP Id from a user's social graph

 ### Graph